tendai98/Fighter-Jet-HUD/README.md

 # Android - Heads Up Display using HTML, Javascript and Java (Android)

+## Note: You will notice that some of the symbology have different greens because it was experimenting with the color

 ## Screenshots
 | ![Screenshot 1](img/1.png) | ![Screenshot 2](img/2.png) |
 |---------------------------------------|---------------------------------------|